Candidal intertrigo

 Treatments

-1. Topical Antifungal Creams: Over-the-counter or prescription creams containing antifungal agents, such as clotrimazole or miconazole, are applied to the affected areas.
+1. Topical Antifungal Creams: Over-the-counter or creams containing antifungal agents, such as clotrimazole or miconazole, are applied to the affected areas.

 3. Oral Antifungal Medications: Severe or recurrent cases may require oral antifungal medications, such as fluconazole or itraconazole.